sjbylo/katacoda/introduction/run-pod-as-root/intro.md

 This tutorial is divided into four parts.

-1. Introduction to running containers as any user ID or root
+1. Introduction to running containers as root or any user ID
 2. Containers don't run as root in OpenShift by default
-3. Allowing containers to run as any user or root
+3. Allowing containers to run as root or any user ID
 4. Running containers with a specific user ID